SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 ms.prod: office-perpetual-itpro
 localization_priority: Normal
 ms.collection: Ent_Office_Outlook
-description: "Learn about what you should consider when you deploy Microsoft Outlook 2016 for Windows."
+description: "Helps IT Pros learn about what they should consider when they deploy Outlook 2016 for Windows to users in their organization"
 ---

 # Overview of Outlook 2016 for Windows planning

- **Summary**: Learn about what you should consider when you deploy Microsoft Outlook 2016 for Windows.

 A close review of the organization's messaging requirements will help you plan the optimal Outlook 2016 deployment.

 ## Determining an organization's needs
-<a name="BKMK_Determining"> </a>

 The organization's messaging environment helps shape the Outlook 2016 deployment.
 Factors to consider include whether you are upgrading Microsoft Outlook, installing the application for the first time, planning for roaming or remote users, or choosing a combination of these and other factors.

 > [!IMPORTANT]
->  Outlook 2016 does not support connecting to Exchange Server 2007. >  Outlook 2016 now requires AutoDiscover to be configured, or it will be unable to connect to Exchange Server.
+> - Outlook 2016 does not support connecting to Exchange Server 2007.
+> - Outlook 2016 now requires AutoDiscover to be configured, or it will be unable to connect to Exchange Server.
 Outlook 2016 retrieves Exchange connectivity settings directly from AutoDiscover instead of the registry, making profiles more reliable, but that also makes AutoDiscover a required feature.
-For more information, see [Account Auto Configuration process (Autodiscover)](https://go.microsoft.com/fwlink/p/?LinkID=183289).
+For more information, see [Autodiscover service](https://docs.microsoft.com/Exchange/architecture/client-access/autodiscover).

 ### MSI versus Click-to-Run deployment methods